-DO NOT use an exhaust brake when driving bobtail or with an unloaded trailer.
+DO NOT operate the engine compression brake or exhaust brake when driving/operating your vehicle bobtail or with a loaded or unloaded trailer on road surfaces with poor traction (wet, icy, or snow covered roads) or in heavy traffic.
 There may not be enough weight on the rear axle to provide traction.
-This could cause a loss of control and jackknife resulting in an injury accident.
-Make sure the exhaust brake is switched "OFF" when driving bobtail or with an unloaded trailer.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Braking caused by the normal operation of the engine compression brake or exhaust brake could cause you to lose control of the vehicle, resulting in an accident.
+Make sure the engine compression brake or exhaust brake is switched "OFF" when driving bobtail or with an unloaded trailer.
+Failure to comply may result in death, personal injury, equipment, or property damage.